wingkwong/leetcode-the-hard-way/tutorials/math/bit-manipulation.md

 #### Example #1: [0231 - Power of Two (Easy)](https://leetcode.com/problems/power-of-two/)

 We know that a power of 2 is a positive number and only has one bit set.
 We can use $n \& (n - 1)$ to see the result is 0 or not to determine if the target value is a power of 2 or not.

+In short, $n \& (n - 1)$ never have a 1 bit in the same place.

 ```cpp
 class Solution {